-Other items to be covered include the law governing violation of the original patent requirement, the rule against recapture, and the error requirement.
+Other items to be covered include the law governing the original patent requirement and the error requirement.
 Stimart and Stein will also discuss the doctrines of absolute and equitable intervening rights and how to apply them to limit defendants’ exposure to potential damages.

 Well-armed with undergraduate and graduate scientific degrees in biochemistry, chemistry, and genetics/cell biology, Mr. Stimart focuses his practice on intellectual property litigation in district courts and the USPTO in the fields of pharmaceuticals, biopharmaceuticals, biotechnology, medical diagnostics, and biofuels, as well as computer software and video compression technology.
 He regularly advises clients on intellectual property pre-litigation strategies, inter partes reviews, due diligence and opinion work, licensing, merger and acquisitions, and strategic intellectual property counseling.